 A passionate educator and arts education advocate, Stewart's speaking engagements include lectures, panels and performances at Williams College, Kean University, Shepherd University, Monmouth University (Conference on Race), NJEA Convention, Art Educators of New Jersey Conference, East Side High School, Cicely Tyson School of the Performing Arts, RISE Academy, Paulo Friere Charter School, North Star Academy, Academy of the Performing Arts at UCTVS, The Pingry School, Mary Help of Christians Academy, Burnet Middle School, Union High School, St. Benedicts Prep and Seton Hall University - School of Law.
 He is also a sought after teaching artist and facilitator at the New Jersey Performing Arts Center - Center for Arts Education with 10+ years of experience.

 Stewart is the co-founder of Vanguard Theater Company and the founder & CEO of Daryl Stewart Productions, a black owned and operated storytelling and production company.
-He made history as the Inaugural Theatre Curator of the Newark Arts Festival and will serve as Visiting Performing Arts Curator at the Newark Museum of Art (NMOA).
+He made history as the Inaugural Theatre Curator of the Newark Arts Festival.
+Most recently, Stewart serve as Visiting Performing Arts Curator at the Newark Museum of Art (NMOA) - 2022.

 He is the recipient of the NJEA Alumni Award of Excellence, Eulace E. Peacock Award, NYU Wasserman Award for Service in the Arts and an Urban League Young Professional Honoree for the Arts.
 He sits on several boards and advisory councils.
 Education: NYU (BA/Professional Certificate), NY Conservatory for Drama.
 Union: Stage Directors and Choreographers Society (SDC).
 He can be reached via social media: @thedarylstewart.
 He lives, works and plays in Newark.